nlposs/NLP-OSS/Code-of-Conduct.md

 ### Abusive behavior

+*Harassment and hostile behavior are unwelcome at NLP-OSS or any ACL conference, associated event, or in ACL-affiliated on-line discussions.*

+ - **Hostility** - inlcuing *speech or behavior that intimidates, creates discomfort, or interferes with a person's participation or opportunity for participation in a conference or an event*

- - **Harassment** —including offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, or religion, as well as sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, inappropriate physical contact, and unwelcome sexual or romantic attention.
+ - **Harassment** —including *race, gender, religion, age, color, appearance, national origin, ancestry, disability, sexual orientation, body sizem or gender identity.
+As well as sexual images in public spaces, degrading verbal comments, deliberate intimidation, stalking, following, harassing photography or recording, inappropriate physical contact, and unwelcome sexual or romantic attention.*

  - **Threats** —threatening someone physically or verbally.
 For example, threatening to publicize sensitive information about someone’s personal life.